-The 2012 Aventador LP 700-4 is the latest exotic sports car from Italy's Lamborghini, replacing the Murcielago.
+Available in coupe or new roadster form, the Aventador LP 700-4 is the latest exotic sports car from Italy's Lamborghini.
 The "Aventador" name comes from a tenacious bull that squared off against bullfighters in the early 1990s.
 The LP stands for longitudinale posteriore, which describes the longitudinally mounted rear engine (technically mid-engine) in Italian.
-The 700 represents the car's horsepower, and the 4 is for four-wheel drive.
-At nearly $375,000, the two-seat Aventador has few competitors: The Ferrari 599 GTB Fiorano and Lexus LFA are two, at least in terms of price.
+That engine is a 691-horsepower, 6.5-liter V-12 that sends power to all four wheels.

 The Aventador's interior is high-tech in look but refreshingly conventional in the location and function of its various displays and controls.
 The sharp-angled design theme continues inside, and neat touches include a covered, or guarded, start button and a main circular gauge that employs an LCD but looks like a conventional analog instrument.

-There's no button shortage, but some features are controlled via a centralized display screen and the Human-Machine Interface, a multifunction controller-knob system borrowed from Audi, which shares Lambo's parent company, Volkswagen.
+There's no button shortage, but some features are controlled via a centralized display screen and the Human-Machine Interface, a multifunction controller-knob system borrowed from Audi, which shares Lamborghini's parent company, Volkswagen.

-Typical of high-priced cars, the Aventador provides as options some features that are standard on lesser cars, including a backup camera and premium stereo.
+Typical of high-priced cars, the Aventador provides as options some features that are standard on lesser cars, like a backup camera.

 Under the Hood

-The Aventador is powered by a new 6.5-liter V-12 engine that delivers its peak 700 hp at 8,250 rpm and its 509 pounds-feet of torque at 5,500 rpm.
+The Aventador is powered by a 6.5-liter V-12 engine that delivers its peak 691 hp at 8,250 rpm and its 508 pounds-feet of torque at 5,500 rpm.
 It drives all four wheels through a seven-speed automated-manual transmission.
 Unlike many competing models, the Lambo transmission is a single- rather than a dual-clutch design, which the company says is lighter and has been updated to shift faster than previous versions.
 Manual-shift paddles are mounted to the steering column.

 The Formula One-inspired chassis uses a double-wishbone suspension, front and rear, vented carbon-ceramic brake rotors and six-piston front and four-piston rear calipers.
 The front/rear weight distribution is 43/57 percent.

-The Aventador comes standard with antilock disc brakes and an electronic stability system, as is required of all 2012 models.
+The Aventador comes standard with antilock disc brakes and an electronic stability system.
 It has front, side-impact and knee airbags for both occupants.